scoskey/m287/homework.md

 [Draft Overleaf template](https://www.overleaf.com/read/wqzxckcdzwzr)

+## Week 14 (due Thursday, December 10)

+Please prepare this assignment using LaTeX.
+Consider using the template above.

+1. TBA

 ## Week 13 (due Thursday, December 3)

 Please prepare this assignment using LaTeX.
 Consider using the template above.